arfaoui-yassine/Certificate-dApp/README.md

-# Certificate DApp
+# Certificate SkillChain

-The **Certificate DApp** is a decentralized application that allows the issuance and verification of certificates securely on the blockchain.
-This DApp leverages **Ethereum** blockchain technology and **smart contracts** to ensure the integrity and authenticity of issued certificates.
+The **Certificate SkillChain** is an application that allows the issuance and verification of certificates securely on the blockchain.
+This SkillChain leverages **Ethereum** blockchain technology and **smart contracts** to ensure the integrity and authenticity of issued certificates.
 Built using **React** for the frontend and **Solidity** for the smart contract, this project ensures that certificate data remains tamper-proof and accessible to everyone.

 ## ✨ Features

 - **Issue Certificates:** Only the admin account (who deployed the smart contract) can issue new certificates by connecting to MetaMask.
 - **View Certificates:** Anyone can view issued certificates by connecting their MetaMask wallet.
 - **Blockchain Storage:** All certificate details are stored on the blockchain, ensuring they are secure, immutable, and verifiable.
-- **MetaMask Integration:** Connect your MetaMask wallet to interact with the DApp.
+- **MetaMask Integration:** Connect your MetaMask wallet to interact with the SkillChain.
 Ensure you're on the correct network to interact with the deployed smart contract.

 ## 🚀 Getting Started

-To get the Certificate DApp up and running on your local machine, follow these steps:
+To get the Certificate SkillChain up and running on your local machine, follow these steps:

 ### Prerequisites